 An online store's product pages need to look good.
-A product page is where most purchases happen, so it's function and design can make or break the success of your ecommerce site.
+A product page is where most purchases happen, so it's function and design can make or break your conversion rate.

 Once consumers land on your product page, you now need to convince them to purchase your product.
 As the owner of an online business, you will want to make sure you get your ecommerce product page design looking just right.
 In addition to appearance, however, you will need to take into consideration the user experience and marketing aspects as well.
-How your product pages are design will impact your conversions and overall success of your ecommerce site.
+How your product pages are designed will impact your conversions and the overall success of your ecommerce web design service.